friendica/friendica/doc/Install.md

 *If* the automatic installation fails for any reason, check the following:

-* Does "config/local.ini.php" already exist?
+*	Does `config/local.ini.php` already exist?
 If yes, the automatic installation won't start
+*	Are the options in the `config/local.ini.php` correct?
+If not, edit them directly.
 *	Is the empty MySQL-database created?
 If not, create it.

 #### B.1: Config file